-All applications for Affordable and Special Needs Housing (ASNH) must be submitted through DHCD's Centralized Application and Management System (CAMS) prior to the application submission deadline.
+All applications for Affordable and Special Needs Housing (ASNH) must be submitted through DHCD's Centralized Application and Management System (CAMS) before the application submission deadline.

-The deadline for Fall 2023 submissions is October 6, 2023 at 11:59pm CAMS automatically closes the application to submissions at this time.
+The deadline for Fall 2024 submissions is October 30, 2024 at 11:59pm CAMS automatically closes the application to submissions at this time.

-The CAMS User Guide provides information and instructions on setting up and managing a CAMS account, and should be used first to troubleshoot any errors.
+The CAMS User Guide provides information and instructions on setting up and managing a CAMS account and should be used first to troubleshoot any errors.
 Please allow up to two business days for responses to any CAMS Help Desk request.
 DHCD technical assistance is limited to normal business hours.
-Applications submitted with incorrect or missing information will be reviewed as is, and may be ruled ineligible.
+Applications submitted with incorrect or missing information will be reviewed as is and may be ruled ineligible.

-DHCD conducts panel reviews of all Applications submitted in CAMS prior to the submission deadline.
+DHCD conducts panel reviews of all Applications submitted in CAMS before the submission deadline.
 During this panel review, the Application is first screened to ensure the Project and Applicant meet the eligibility requirements.
-Projects or Applicants which do not meet eligibility requirements are not provided with a numerical score.
+Projects or Applicants who do not meet eligibility requirements are not provided with a numerical score.

 Applications must be submitted by the primary partner in the Project, which is responsible for long-term operations and compliance.
+If the property owner is not the primary partner, please indicate in the application who the legal owner of the property is.
 Applications made by a project legal entity or limited liability corporation are ineligible and will not be accepted or scored.